 For the fiscal year ended November 30, 2003, SYNNEX had 1,664 full-time employees.
 We reported revenues for the fiscal year of approximately $4.1 billion and net income attributable to SYNNEX Corporation of approximately $30.0 million.
 At the time, we distributed and marketed approximately 15,000 products (as measured by active SKUs) from more than 100 original equipment manufacturers (OEM) suppliers to more than 15,000 resellers.

-For the fiscal year ended November 30, 2015, SYNNEX had approximately 78,000 full-time and temporary employees worldwide.
-We reported revenues for the fiscal year of approximately $13.3 billion and net income attributable to SYNNEX Corporation of approximately $208.5 million.
-We distributed and marketed approximately 30,000 technology products (as measured by active SKUs) from more than 300 consumer electronic (CE) and original equipment manufacturers (OEM) suppliers to more than 20,000 resellers.
-The financial results for the fiscal year also included the addition of Concentrix acquired in 2006 which has grown organically and through acquisition under the current leadership.
+For the fiscal year ended November 30, 2016, SYNNEX had approximately 110,000 full-time and temporary employees worldwide.
+We reported revenues for the fiscal year of approximately $14.1 billion and net income attributable to SYNNEX Corporation of approximately $234.9 million.

 Kevin Murai joined SYNNEX in March of 2008 as Co-CEO, sharing the role with SYNNEX founder Bob Huang, and was elected to the Board of Directors.
 On December 1, 2008, Mr. Huang retired as President and Co-CEO after more than 28 years and became the Chairman of the Board of Directors.
 At that time, Mr. Murai became President and sole CEO of SYNNEX.